Hate standing in line? Nissan's self-driving chair might be the answer

 "The chairs won't take off on their own and take you to the cinema, but they do represent how the Serena minivan works," he said.

 The Serena isn't completely autonomous.
-But its forward-facing cameras and on-board sensors allow it to detect and steer around corners, slow down when another car overtakes and accelerate as a vehicle in front speeds up.
+But its forward-facing camera, which also acts as a sensor, allows it to detect and steer around corners, slow down when another car overtakes and accelerate as a vehicle in front speeds up.
 At present, this semi-autonomous technology only works on highways.

 Nissan has big plans to upgrade its autonomous vehicles by 2020 so that they can navigate crowded city centers.